shreyanshtripathi26/CRICBEAR_Frontend/README.md

    ```

 Note: You may need to configure different ports for each application if they both try to use the same default port.

+## Contributions
+- Dashboard for admin and coach ( Shreyansh)
+- Public Dashboard (Shreyansh and Rakshitha)
+- Integration of frontend and backend (Aniketh, Shreyansh and Rakshitha.)